RAF Pembroke Dock: History

+In 1940, a request for lodger facilities and a Royal Naval Air Section and a single seaplane squadron at RAF Pembroke Dock was granted.
+764 Naval Air Squadron, an Advanced Seaplane Conversion Squadron, equipped with Supermarine Walrus amphibian aircraft, Fairey Seafox and Fairey Swordfish floatplanes, arrived from RNAS Lee-on-Solent on the 3 July 1940.

+From May 1941, the squadron started utilising another site, up river at Lawrenny, however, in response to Luftwaffe air raids on Pembroke Docks, in October 1941 the Air Section was withdrawn and 764 NAS moved to RNAS Lawrenny Ferry.

 The flying boat squadrons operating from Pembroke Dock, were occupied with a myriad of tasks during the Second World War.
 Principal among these was Air Sea Rescue (ASR) with which most aircraft were equipped with Lindholme Gear for dropping into the sea for downed aircrews.
 The squadron also had responsibility for convoy escort duties in the Atlantic and also as hunter killers in Anti-Submarine Warfare (ASW).
-On 2 June 1943, a Short Sunderland of No 461 Squadron (11 Crew, 9 Australian, 2 British) was attacked whilst on an ASR patrol over the Bay of Biscay by 8 Junkers 88 fighter aircraft.
-The Sunderland had been searching the Bay of Biscay area for a downed BOAC aircraft that had been shot down over that area the previous day (and included amongst its passenger manifest the actor Leslie Howard) when it was attacked by the Luftwaffe.
+On 2 June 1943, a Short Sunderland of No. 461 Sqn (11 Crew, 9 Australian, 2 British) was attacked whilst on an ASR patrol over the Bay of Biscay by 8 Junkers Ju 88 fighter aircraft.
+The Sunderland had been searching the Bay of Biscay area for a downed British Overseas Airways Corporation (BOAC) aircraft that had been shot down over that area the previous day (and included amongst its passenger manifest the actor Leslie Howard) when it was attacked by the Luftwaffe.
 The crew managed to down three of the enemy aircraft, but limped home with an airframe like a colander due to the strafing bullet runs that the Junkers 88s had taken against it.
 The aircraft was landed hard at Praa Sands in Cornwall and whilst most of the crew were injured, there was only one fatality.
 The tide destroyed the airframe the next day.

-In 1944, No 201 Squadron was transferred from Northern Ireland to help blockade the invasion area for D-Day.
+In 1944, No. 201 Sqn was transferred from RAF Castle Archdale in Northern Ireland to help blockade the invasion area for D-Day.
 The plan was to prevent U-Boats from being able to enter the area and enter into combat with allied forces.